 - MUSC's College of Medicine (COM) was the first medical school in the southern United States and was founded in 1824, with some of the college pioneers writing some of America’s first medical textbooks.

-- The College of Medicine admits 160-170 students each year into its four-year medical curriculum.
+- The College of Medicine enrolls 160-170 students each year into its four-year medical curriculum.
 The students are awarded a Doctor of Medicine (M.D.) degree upon completion of the college’s academic requirements.
-A four-year integrated curriculum includes basic science instruction in all of the core disciplines and a wide range of clinical educational opportunities, which are closely supervised by full and part-time faculty members.
+A four-year integrated curriculum includes basic science instruction in all of the core disciplines and a wide range of clinical educational opportunities, which are closely supervised by full- and part-time faculty members.

-- In addition, the College of Medicine, in conjunction with the College of Graduate Studies, offers the Medical Scientist Training Program which leads to an M.D./Ph.D. degree and also sponsors the Southeastern Predoctoral Training in Clinical Research T-32 program which leads to an MD and a Masters Degree in clinical research.
-The College of Medicine, in conjunction with The Citadel, offers an MD/MBA.
-The College of Medicine, in conjunction with The College of Health Professions, offers an MD/MHA.
-In addition, The College of Medicine, in conjunction with The University of South Carolina, offers an MD/MPH.
+- Additionally, the College of Medicine, in conjunction with the College of Graduate Studies, offers the Medical Scientist Training Program which leads to an M.D./Ph.D. degree and also sponsors the Southeastern Predoctoral Training in Clinical Research T-32 program which leads to an M.D. and a Masters Degree in clinical research.